-Plexus Capital is a private equity firm based in North Carolina with a focus on the lower end of the middle market.
-As they’ve grown, they’ve stayed true to their core competitive advantage: sourcing, executing, and managing transactions with companies under $100 million in sales.
+Plexus is a private equity firm based in North Carolina with a focus on the lower end of the middle market.
+As they’ve grown, they’ve stayed true to their core competitive advantage: sourcing, executing and managing transactions with companies under $100 million in sales.
 To scale the model and keep their investment discipline, they had to transform their platform.

-Says Plexus Partner Michael Painter, “We had over 30 portfolio companies, multiple transactions in varying stages of due diligence, and a diversified and growing LP base.
+“We had over 30 portfolio companies, multiple transactions in varying stages of due diligence, and a diversified and growing LP base.
 Our execution and reporting requirements were growing exponentially, yet we knew our core competency was smaller deals—and we wanted to continue growing.
 We just reached a critical mass where we had to address the consistency of data across all our reporting platforms and bring institutional processes to our deal flow, execution and portfolio oversight.”
+Says Plexus Partner Michael Painter.

 Most importantly, the Plexus team now relies on AIM to monitor and report their deal flow.
 “We are able to report on performance on a real time basis with stats on deal generation, quality of referral sources, and the status of key accounts and more,” says Painter.
 “Having that information in front of our entire team every Monday has made us better; we are more disciplined, more accountable and we are finding more ways to be smarter about how we generate deal flow.”

 Painter says that much of the benefit of using AIM comes from working with the team at Altvia.
 “They’ve worked with a lot of people in our space and they know what they’re doing,” he says.
 “And they’re also good guys,” he adds.
 “Our market is so relationship driven—we really get to know our business partners and understand their needs.
 With Altvia, it’s clear that they value having a relationship that comes along with the software.”